matejzavrsnik/overeye2/readme.md

 ## Folder structure

 - overeye - a wrapper that compiles code into executable
 - library - most of the code.
-It'd in form of a library so that tests can be written.
+It's in form of a library so that tests can be written.
   - include - header files meant to be included in executable
   - src - sources
     - utils - standalone utilities, waiting room to get into mzlib